o-power/dashing-data/README.md

 The password reset email comes from the Gmail account noreplydashingdata@gmail.com.
 When the app is ran locally, the email is printed to the console if the env.py file is found.

-The template for the email is in the folder templates/registration.
+The template for the email is in the folder templates/registration. password_reset_email.html password_reset_subject.txt

+The passowrd email is only sent if the email exists for a registered user.

 ## Subscriptions